mahmoud25osama/CreatorPreneur-Academy-Landing/README.md

 ---

-Made with ❤️ by Academy Team
+Made with ❤️ by Mahmoud Osama

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.